mcosovic/JuliaGrid.jl/docs/src/tutorials/perunit.md

 nothing # hide
 ```

 The first branch represents a transformer, with its reactance specified in ohms on the primary side (from-bus end) and an off-nominal turns ratio of ``\tau = 0.98``.
-This reactance is then converted to the secondary side and transformed into per-units.
-The second branch represents a transmission line, with its parameters in SI units, which are also stored in per-units:
+This reactance is then converted to the secondary side and transformed into per-unit values.
+The second branch represents a transmission line, with its parameters in SI units, which are also stored as per-unit values:
 ```@repl power
 prmt = system.branch.parameter;
 print(system.branch.label, prmt.reactance, prmt.susceptance, prmt.turnsRatio)